-Note: The program of renewal of the fleet of aircraft of the Romanian Air Force provides for the modernization of 110 fighters of the MiG-21 family.
-The tender for the 300 million contract was won by the Israeli company Elbit, which formed a joint venture with the Romanian Aerostar.
-The program provides that the 75 MiG-21mf and 10 combat-training MiG-21 will be converted into strike aircraft (respectively, Lancer I (A) and Lancer I (B)).
-The remaining 25 MiG-21mph will be upgraded as a fighter variant of air superiority (Lancer II (C)).
-The Israelis have also developed and presented at the Farnborough Air Show in 1998, the option of modernizing the MiG-21bis (Lancer III) fighter.
-According to the special applications of Aviation Week & Space Technology magazine, Aviation Week's Show News from 8 September 1998, this variant of the “bis” modernization was offered to the Ethiopians for consideration in the same year.
-In addition, the Israelis are planning to modernize the Su-27 set to Ethiopia.
+Note: The Romanian Air Force fleet renewal program provides for the modernization of 110 fighters of the MiG-21 family.
+The tender for the $ 300 million contract was won by the Israeli company Elbit, which has formed a joint venture with the Romanian Aerostar.
+The program stipulates that 75 MiG-21mf and 10 combat training MiG-21um will be converted into attack aircraft (Lancer I (A) and Lancer I (B), respectively).
+The remaining 25 MiG-21mf will be upgraded as an air superiority fighter (Lancer II (C)).
+The Israelis also developed and presented at the Farnborough Airshow in 1998 a variant of the modernization of the MiG-21bis (Lancer III) fighter.
+According to the special supplement of the Aviation Week & Space Technology magazine, Aviation Week's Show News dated September 8, 1998, this option for modernizing the "bis" was offered to Ethiopians for consideration in the same year.
+In addition, the Israelis plan to modernize the Su-27s delivered to Ethiopia.

 By the end of 1998, the Ethiopian Air Force had 18 MiG-23b, a dozen MiG-21 (also upgraded by Romanians and Israelis), six An-12, two DH-6, 24 Mi-24 / -35 and XNXX / -22.
 The 8 order of the non-upgraded MiG-17 and MiG-30 were undergoing refurbishment.
 In addition, for the 21 million dollars from the Americans were purchased four C-23B Hercules, delivered from the cash supply of the US Air Force.